Nicolasgarnica98/X-Ray-Pneumonia-classification/README.md

-#Chest X-Ray Image Pneumonia classification
+##Chest X-Ray Image Pneumonia classification
 ***

-Author: Nicolas Garnica

 Classification of x-ray images from different patients.
 The dataset contains the classes:
 - Normal